mbukatov/tendrl-wiki/Architecture-Meeting-Notes.md

 **Topics**
 * Discussed bugs and plans to address them:

 (1) FQDN issue - plans to fix this.
 Estimated 1.5 week to do this work.
+Reference: https://github.com/Tendrl/commons/issues/852.

 (2) Race condition with etcd (serialization of objects) - modifications needed on how we save object.
 Gluster is working on something like this.
 They serialize the objects as they save them and unmarshall them during retrieval.
 A lot of secondary issues result from these, e.g. repeated import.
 Approx. 2 weeks to do this work.
 Verification may take longer as all flows need to be verified.
 Note: (1) and (2) can be worked on in parallel.